-31. Series on Rural-Urban Disparities | Rural Washington: Closing Health Disparities.
-Tumwater, Washington: Washington State Department of Health, Office of Community Health Systems; 2017.
+43. Series on Rural-Urban Disparities | Rural Washington: Closing Health Disparities.
+Tumwater, Washington: Washington State Departmetn of Health, Office of Community Health Systems; 2017.

 This Department of Health fact sheet reports that "[o]verall, communities in rural areas are at a disadvantage on multiple health and health-related measures."
 In 2015, there were statistically significantly differences (p <0.05) in health outcomes for Washingtonians living in small towns/rural areas compared to urban residents.
 Specifically, those living in small towns/rural areas were less likely to have had an annual dental care visit and more likely to to have not received preventative screening for breast cancer or colon cancer.
 Additionally, based on self-reported risk factors and health outcomes, those living in small towns/rural areas were more likely to currently smoke, be obese, and to have had coronary heart disease than urban counterparts.
-Adults living in large towns were also more likely to currently smoke and be obese than urban counterparts.
-Adults living in suburban areas were more likely to smoke than urban Washingtonians.
+Adults living in large towns were also more likely to smoke than urban Washingtonians.
 Other health related measures were not statistically significantly different.
 "In general, people with high behavioral risk factors profile are very likely to have actual poor health status."

-32. Health Washington State Department of.
+44. Health Washington State Department of.
 2018 Washington State Health Assessment.
 March 2018 2018.